junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 about Sam: Dean ask about Rory's family here, Rory mention Brian, topic of family → lead to the ending: Rory/Amy's final decision of leaving Doctor, and Dean/Sam reunite; follow-up conversation about normal life vs adventure, talking about "the other life" and maybe the truth is not about whereto but runaway, make Dean think Sam → lead to: understand/call Sam, Dean realize he's angry/jealous/unfair to Sam (extend a bit more to show Dean/Cas actually visited Sam before heading out), but now that he realizes he has Cas, they don't *have to* choose, they can have both (similar to Rory/Amy)

 when talk about why not talk to Sam and let him think he's dead, Dean: "He'd never be truly happy if I'm alive.
 He'd never live the life he wanted if I'm alive.
 Now I can't really damn myself, so this is the second best thing I can give him."
-Rory: "You dumb thing.
+Rory/Amy: "You dumb thing.
 Do you really think he'd ever be truly happy again when he believe you're dead?"
 Dean quiet

 witty comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan (about where to deliver the book in timeline)